GatienBancarel/DevopsNodejs/README.md

 # Project Nodejs
 This is the project done in *TecnologyWeb* class and wich will be used for the *DevOps* project as well.

 ## Getting Started

 To launch our project you will need to clone our project on your computer and open it in a code editor.
-Then use this command to launch it :
+Implement the population of the database with the command `npm run populate` Then use this command to launch it :

             - `npm start`